codecov/shared/README.md

 ## Running tests

-In order to run tests, from inside the virtualenv this repo is in:
+In order to run tests from within your docker container, run:

 ```
 make test